MkhytarMkhoian/Shoppist/README.md

 # Shoppist

-Simple and functional shopping list.
-Have server side based on Parse cloud service and synchronization account between devices.
+Shoppist is a showcase of simple and functional shopping list.
+It demonstrates how to implement Clean Architecture and MVP for presentation layer.

 ### Download the app